 Go to “Website” then “Site Domains.”

 Changing your name is okay.
 You will not lose any content should you decide to point to your new domain name later on.
-It’s easy to do and I can teach you how to do that.
-Leave a comment below if you need the process for that.
+It’s easy to do (separate lesson).

 Keep Your Personal Details Safe

-Getting your brand registered from the Site Domains platform of Wealthy Affiliate means that for a locked price per year, you can have your privacy protected for free.
+Getting your brand registered from the Site Domains platform of Wealthy Affiliate means that for a locked price per year ($14 per year), you can have your privacy protected for free.
 That means that your real name and contact details will not be plastered all over the internet for everyone to see.
 Privacy protection is usually not included when you buy just the domain name from other registrars.